-Scenario Management is one of many project tools available in Bentley Hydraulics and Hydrology products.
+Scenario Management is one of many project tools available in Bentley OpenFlows products.
 Scenarios allow the user to calculate multiple "What If?" situations in a single project file.
 The user can try several designs and compare the results, or analyze an existing system using several different input alternatives and compare the results.

 A Scenario is a set of Alternatives and Calculation Options.
 Alternatives contain the actual model data.
 Calculation Options allows the user to run different types of analyses.
 The available items and properties listed for Alternatives and Calculation Options will vary from product to product.